Main content

 DIRECTOR OF FINANCE & OPERATIONS

-As Greenbelt’s Director of Finance and Operations, Joanne Flannery brings her many years of accounting and operations experience to Greenbelt.
+As Greenbelt's Director of Finance and Operations, Joanne applies her extensive experience in accounting and operations to enhance both financial and operational efficiency.

 Anna Fletcher